 Transfer students need to pay particular attention to the limits on the total number of transfer credits if they are considering other-SUNY or non-SUNY programs.
 Talk with your academic advisor about your plans to study abroad.

 It is common for grades to take 2-4 months to arrive from your education abroad program.
-This timing can occur due to the different semester schedules of our partner universities abroad, the slower pace of international mail, any delinquencies or debts owed by the student to the foreign university or the home university, the failure to complete a program evaluation, and the need to seek course approvals from faculty, schools, and departments after the semester abroad.
+This timing can occur due to the different semester schedules of our partner universities abroad, the slower pace of international mail, any delinquencies or debts owed by the student to the foreign university or the home university, and the need to seek course approvals from faculty, schools and departments after the semester abroad.

 Once your education abroad credit has been processed, you will be able to find the courses, credits, and grades at the top of your transcript under a “Study Abroad” section.
 The placeholder credit will remain under the term you were abroad.

-All Binghamton University students studying abroad and all students participating on a Binghamton University program are required to complete a Program Evaluation before your education abroad grades will be released.
+All Binghamton University students studying abroad and all students participating on a Binghamton University program must complete a Program Evaluation.
 You will receive an email after your time abroad inviting you to complete the online evaluation form.

 Binghamton University students who studied on other-SUNY or non-SUNY programs should contact the administrating campus or program provider with questions related to transcript timelines.